ultimatemember/docs-v3/um-stripe/article/1626-how-to-connect-a-stripe-customer-account-to-a-wordpress-account.md

 ---
 layout: UMLayout
 ---
-# FAQ - How to Connect a Customer account to a WordPress Account?
+# Stripe FAQ - How to Connect a Stripe Customer account to a WordPress Account?
 <p>
 	<span style="font-weight: normal;">1.
 To connect the Stripe Customer to a WordPress account, go to
 	</span><a href="https://dashboard.stripe.com/test/customers" style="font-size: 14px;" target="_blank">https://dashboard.stripe.com/test/customers</a></p><p>